95

 - Register with your home country’s embassy.
 This ensures they can reach you in an emergency, natural disaster, or political crisis.
 Most countries offer online registration that takes five minutes.

-- Attend an expat meetup.
+- Attend an expat meetup or coworking session.
 Loneliness is the number one challenge expats report in their first month.
 Do not wait until you feel settled to start building a social network.
 Go to a meetup, a coworking space, or a language exchange event in your first week.
 The connections you make early become your support system.

 The Items Most People Forget